Fifa writes to PM over red-list countries

 Fifa president Gianni Infantino has asked UK Prime Minister Boris Johnson for exemptions so Premier League clubs will release players for World Cup qualifiers in red-list countries.

-Clubs in England and Spain have said they would not release their players for matches in red-list countries.
+Clubs in England and Spain say they will not release their players for matches in red-list countries.

 "I have suggested an approach similar to the final stages of Euro 2020 be implemented," said Infantino.